 BURGER OF THE MONTH

-Made with our 50/50 patty topped with roasted jalapeño-pimento cheese, lettuce, tomato, and onion on a brioche bun.
+Made with our 50/50 patty topped with candied bacon, smoked cheddar, pickles, Flips sauce, caramelized onions & Guinness-cheddar cheese sauce on a toasted brioche bun.

 Begin working towards your Flips VIP status from